 What If the IRS Gives Information About my Immigration Status?

-What this means is that you likely don’t need to worry that your tax information will be shared.
-That’s because the IRS is barred from disclosing taxpayer information even to other federal agencies.
+The IRS is barred from disclosing taxpayer information even to other federal agencies.

-However, the IRS may be required to do so if your information is subpoenaed as part of a criminal investigation by federal courts.
+That said, the IRS may be required to do so if your information is subpoenaed as part of a criminal investigation by federal courts.

 What If I Need Help Filing my Taxes?